ileckfi/eXpansionPluginPack.github.io/docs/admin/config/add_admin.md

 Admins are defined at ```/app/config/expansion.yml``` file.

-Most editors uses tabs to intend file-contents, this will make the YAML-files not working.
+Most editors expands spaces to tabs automatically when intend file-contents, this will make the YAML-files not working.
 Please check that you use spaces instead of tabs for intents.

 > /app/config/expansion.yml